CivicActions/ssp-toolkit/docs/controls/CA.md

 #### CivicActions Responsibility

-The security status of the system is reported up to the Program Owner and Project Manager via CivicActions Security to be reviewed alongside other security issues relating to the system.
+The security status of the system is reported up to the System Owner and Project Manager via CivicActions Security to be reviewed alongside other security issues relating to the system.